Flying Santa

 Reviewer

-After reading this, I finally understand Programming!
-The examples about Software Development were so relatable and the exercises really helped cement the concepts.
+After reading this, I finally understand System Administration!
+The examples about Computers & Technology were so relatable and the exercises really helped cement the concepts.

 Personal Experience